Finding the Quinta

 The first is what3words which is a superb app that divides the whole world into 3 mt squares giving each an individual 3-word address - so much easier than trying to remember GPS co-ordinates.
 Our randomly allocated address with this app is the superlatively appropriate "helicopter.superpower.presently".

-If you're flying, as well as all the low cost carriers such as Easyjet, Thomson and Ryanair that fly into Faro and Lisbon, British Airways flies into Lisbon on a regular flight.
+The two nearest airports are Faro, (one and a half hour's drive away), and Lisbon, (two and a half hours away).
+If you're flying, as well as all the low cost carriers such as Easyjet, Thomson and Ryanair that fly into oth airports, British Airways flies into Lisbon on a regular flight.
 Watch out for Ryanair though - their customer service leaves a LOT to be desired and you’re much better off going with one of the others!
-Not for nothing are Ryanair consistantly voted worst airline with the most used adjectives describing them being "arrogant" and "greedy".
+Not for nothing are Ryanair consistantly voted worst airline, with the most used adjectives describing them as being "arrogant" and "greedy".
 They may sound cheap to begin with but they give a whole new meaning to "hidden extras".
 You have been warned!

 The Quinta is approximately one and a half hours by train from Faro and three by train from Lisbon; the nearest station is Santa Clara-Saboia.
-A great way to arrive if you want to keep your carbon footprint low and tickets easily found from anywhere in Europe with Seat 61.
+A great way to arrive if you want to keep your carbon footprint low, and tickets easily found from anywhere in Europe with Seat 61 or The Trainline.

 There are two or three trains a day from either Faro or Lisbon.
 Timetables change frequently but you can see the current one here.
-From the station this end there’s a collection service available which drives all the way in through spectacular countryside directly to the door.
+From Faro, Lisbon or Santa Clara-Saboia stations there’s a collection service available which drives all the way in through spectacular countryside directly to the door - the price for these are on our "Prices and Book" page.

 Guests can arrange their own car hire or they can be collected from the airport (Faro or Beja are 1 1/2 hours drive away, Lisbon about two and a half).
 The Quinta is happy to arrange road transfers between any of the airports or the local railway station.
 For those wanting to hire a car, there are many services available on the web, but the one we’ve found best is Zitauto, and we cannot suggest a better company - and we don't receive any commission from any of our suggested options so you're receiving completely unbiased advice here.